Philip K. Dick: Comics

 Marvel Comics adapted Dick's short story "The Electric Ant" as a limited series which was released in 2009.
 The comic was produced by writer David Mack (Daredevil) and artist Pascal Alixe (Ultimate X-Men), with covers provided by artist Paul Pope.
 "The Electric Ant" had earlier been loosely adapted by Frank Miller and Geof Darrow in their 3-issue mini-series Hard Boiled published by Dark Horse Comics in 1990–1992.

 In 2009, BOOM!
 Studios started publishing a 24-issue miniseries comic book adaptation of Do Androids Dream of Electric Sheep?
 Blade Runner, the 1982 film adapted from Do Androids Dream of Electric Sheep?, had previously been adapted to comics as A Marvel Comics Super Special: Blade Runner.

 In 2011, Dynamite Entertainment published a four-issue miniseries Total Recall, a sequel to the 1990 film Total Recall, inspired by Philip K. Dick's short story "We Can Remember It for You Wholesale".
 In 1990, DC Comics published the official adaptation of the original film as a DC Movie Special: Total Recall.

+"Philip K. Dick - A Comics Biography" gives an overview of the Authors Life.
+It illustrates how much his personal Struggles influenced his Novels and their respective Characters.

 Alternative formats

 In response to a 1975 request from the National Library for the Blind for permission to make use of The Man in the High Castle, Dick responded, "I also grant you a general permission to transcribe any of my former, present or future work, so indeed you can add my name to your 'general permission' list."
 Some of his books and stories are available in braille and other specialized formats through the NLS.

-As of December 2012, thirteen of Philip K. Dick's early works in the public domain in the United States are available in ebook form from Project Gutenberg.
-As of December 2019, Wikisource has three of Philip K. Dick's early works in the public domain in the United States available in ebook form which is not from Project Gutenberg.